Key Takeaways

 Individual Therapy

 Individual therapy involves one-on-one sessions with a therapist where the focus is on personal issues, therapy goals unique to the individual, and tailored therapeutic interventions.
+Each session is guided by a personalized treatment plan designed to address the specific needs of the individual.
 These one-on-one sessions offer a safe space to process emotions and focus on personal growth.

 Group Therapy

 Group therapy involves multiple individuals meeting under the guidance of one or more therapists to discuss and work through issues in a collective setting.
-Sessions can range from 12-step programs like Alcoholics Anonymous to group therapy sessions within your New Jersey treatment center that explore emotional challenges and teach coping and recovery strategies.
+Sessions can range from 12-step programs like Alcoholics Anonymous to group therapy sessions within your New Jersey treatment center that explore emotional challenges, address behavioral challenges, and teach coping and recovery strategies.

 Group therapy fosters a sense of community and accountability, helping participants feel less isolated in their journey while offering opportunities to practice communication and conflict resolution.